dariopellegrini/Spike/README.md

         get() {
             return when(this) {
                 is GetShows             -> null
-                is GetSingleShow        -> null
-                is GetPeople            -> null
                 is GetShowInformation   -> null
-                is GetEdisodesByNumber  -> null
                 is AddShow              -> listOf(SpikeMultipartEntity("image/jpeg", coverImage, "coverImage", "coverImage.jpg"))
                 is UpdateShow           -> null
                 is DeleteShow           -> null